Mughizh: Release

 On 1 January 2021, coinciding with New Year's Day, the makers unveiled the trailer of the film to positive response from viewers.
 Following the reception, the makers started negotiating with leading over-the-top media service platforms such as Amazon Prime Video, Netflix, Disney+ Hotstar and ZEE5 to release the film, unlike other short films which released directly through YouTube.
 However, as the negotiations failed to happen, the team intended for a direct premiere on YouTube.
 Further, the team had planned to market the film in television, where they were about to team up with satellite TV channels to acquire the rights and also to recover production costs.
 Later, Vijay Sethupathi announced that the film will be released theatrically on 8 October 2021.
 A teaser of 30 seconds was released on 1 October, a week before the release date, confirming that the film would have a theatrical release.
 It is the first Tamil film of a shorter duration (62 minutes) to be released in theatres.

 The film saw its theatrical release in October 2021 after the pandemic, when the lockdown was relaxed, with a 50 percent occupancy in multiplexes around Tamil Nadu and other major cities in India.

-It was well received by the media and audience alike.
-It opened to unanimous critical acclaim from all leading reviewers across the spectrum, the print media,the broadcast media and the Internet.
-The IMDB rating was an enviable 8.2 after the theatrical release.